Stat184-Fall2025/Sec5_FP_Max_Grace_Jeremy/README.md

 ## Overview

 Our goal is to take the CountryData and CountryCentroids datasets, wrangle and tidy them into usable data, and create meaningful visualizations.
-The CountryData dataset contains 76 columns of data covering over 250 countries, and we plan to show some intersting findings that we have come across.
+The CountryData dataset contains 76 columns of data covering over 250 countries, and we plan to show some interesting findings that we have come across.

 ### Interesting Insight (Optional)